-To reconnect with Eastern Highlands Provincial Heath (EHPH), Goroka hospital - this is where the foundation began.
-Our ties have once again been strengthened and a project to support Community Health Workers (CHW) and Midwives (by providing them with a Health Worker Kit) working in newly built community health centres (CHC) was proposed.
+To reconnect with Eastern Highlands Provincial Heath (EHPH), Goroka Hospital - this is where the foundation began.
+Our ties have once again been strengthened, and a project to support Community Health Workers (CHW) and Midwives (by providing them with a Health Worker Kit) working in newly built community health centres (CHC) was proposed.

-The goal set out in the EHPH plan is to build 3 new CHCs in each district of the province.
+The goal set out in the EHPH plan is to build 3 new CHCs in each province district.
 With 2 CHWs and a midwife working in each.
 There are 24 districts - therefore $24 \times 3 \times 3 = 204$ health Worker kits will be delivered to the district.
 We propose that there will also be more with movements of workers also possible.
 This is an ambitious project on both sides.
 But very exciting.

 There is also a new hospital wing at the hospital housing a new labour ward - quite amazing, but unfortunately, they are not currently using it.
-We were hoping to help move them into the ward and get it working, but we did not have the time.
+We hoped to help move them into the ward and get it working, but we did not have the time.

-We were in Goroka for the annual Goroka Show - a cultural spectacle, awesomely over stimulating for the senses and emotionally overwhelming.
-I have never experienced such a beautiful thing and I recommend for everyone make the effort to go!
-Groups from all over the province come out to show their dance and song in a singsing competition - this has been running since the 1950s.
+We were in Goroka for the annual Goroka Show - a cultural spectacle, awesomely overstimulating for the senses and emotionally overwhelming.
+I have never experienced such a beautiful thing, and I recommend that everyone make the effort to go!
+Groups from all over the province come out to show their dance and song in a singing competition - this has been running since the 1950s.

-Next, a visit Kavieng General Hospital in New Ireland Province, to visit Dr Frank Apamumu - the senior gynecologist/obstetrician in the hospital.
-Dr Frank has received Health Worker Kits from us in the past to give to newly qualified midwives and CHW who have undergone extra maternal and newborn care training.
+Next, a visit Kavieng General Hospital in New Ireland Province to visit Dr Frank Apamumu - the senior gynecologist/obstetrician in the hospital.
+Dr Frank has received Health Worker Kits from us to give to newly qualified midwives and CHWs who have undergone extra maternal and newborn care training.
 We will continue to support this project.
 This province is an island with 90% (190 000 people) of the population living out of the capital city, Kavieng.
-There are many islands and this province has one of the highest rates of maternal mortality in the country.
+There are many islands, and this province has one of the country's highest maternal mortality rates.
 Women die trying to get to the hospital.
-There is a shortage of midwives therefore the upskilling program is so valuable and our project to support those upskilled workers is important for them to have their own tool bag to attend births.
+There is a shortage of midwives therefore the upskilling program is so valuable, and our project to support those upskilled workers is important for them to have their own tool bag to attend births.

-This project in the PNG PostCourier is similar to the project that we support just in a different part of New Ireland.
+This project in the PNG PostCourier is similar to the one we support in a different part of New Ireland.
 This project is funded by the government